ForceUniverse/dart-forcemvc/readme.md

 	@RequestMapping(value: "/var/{var1}/other/{var2}", method: "GET")
 	void pathvariable(ForceRequest req, Model model, String var1, String var2)

-This is how you can access path variables.
+This is an alternative way how you can access path variables.

 	req.path_variables['var1']